 Maintaining a well-balanced and healthy diet is essential for your child’s growth and development.
 Good nutrition helps them do well academically and feel good about themselves.
 But, kids will be kids, and eating healthy might just be the last thing on their minds.

 We’ve compiled a few nutrition tips to help keep you on track.

-- Choose healthy snacks!
 Sticky and gummy snacks can increase your child’s risk of tooth decay.
-Plus low nutrient snacks make your child full, so come dinnertime, they really won’t want to eat the healthy and nutirtions dinner you’ve lovelingly prepared.
+Plus low nutrient snacks make your child full, so come dinnertime, they really won’t want to eat the healthy and nutritious dinner you’ve lovingly prepared.

-- Limit soda and juice intake.
-Drinking large amounts of soda and juice have been linked to childhood obesity.
+Drinking large amounts of soda and juice has been linked to childhood obesity.
 Soda is loaded with sugars and acids, and these ingredients damage the teeth and can cause tooth decay.
 A better choice is water.

 Healthy Treats: Sneak some fruits and veggies into your kid’s favorite baked goods.
 Banana bread, zucchini muffins, and carrot bars are a few ways to disguise foods your child may not want to eat.

 Veggies/Fruit and Dip: Kids love anything that’s hands-on, so dipping is always a good idea.
 Carrots, celery sticks, cucumbers, and cherry tomatoes with low-fat ranch dressing or hummus.
 Apples, bananas, pears, and strawberries go really well with low-fat yogurt.

 Cheese: The protein in cheese will keep energy levels high until dinnertime.
 Use a cookie cutter to cut it into fun shapes and making kabobs with your child’s favorite fruit.